Top South Korean presidential candidate would review THAAD process - advisers

 Instead, the United States started to deploy the first elements of the system this month, after North Korea fired off four ballistic missiles into the sea off northwest Japan.

-THAAD's job is to intercept and destroy a ballistic missile in its final phase of flight.

-Moon has criticized the two former conservative presidents – Park and her predecessor, Lee Myung-bak - for derailing progress made in inter-Korean relations during previous liberal administrations.
+Moon has criticized the two former conservative presidents – Park and her predecessor, Lee Myung-bak - for derailing progress made in inter-Korean relations under previous liberal administrations.

 He calls for a "two-step" approach on North Korea, with talks leading to "economic unification" and ultimately "political and military unification."

-His viewpoints could spark friction with Washington, but Moon would have no problem distancing South Korea's interests from those of the United States, said Kim, the Yonsei University professor.
+His viewpoints could spark friction with Washington, but Moon would have no problem distancing South Korea's interests from those of the United States, Kim said.

 "The basic assumption is that we are going to maintain the success of our bilateral alliance," Kim said.